Education + Training:

 My clinical and research experience have led me to believe that Embodied Analysis offers the greatest possibility for deep and enduring change.
 Rather than simply focusing on eradication of symptoms, Embodied Analysis invites you to explore your life fully and identify areas where you would like to see change occur while also helping you acknowledge and accept the limitations inherent in and necessary to life.
 This is not easy work.
 We are complex beings inhabited by an unconscious that is frequently making choices for us without our (conscious) knowledge.
 Though we often wish for a quick fix, we are far too intricate for such easy alterations.
 Psychotherapeutic work is the time to slow down, explore the details, connect with one’s body, and engage one's unconscious life.

-In addition to my academic degrees, I study various movement therapies and philosophies as well as the connection between intuition and creativity.
+In addition to my academic degrees, I study various movement therapies and yoga philosophy.
 These studies inform my therapeutic approach, as much of modern day psychological distress stems from our culture’s emphasis on doing (individuals being mindlessly productive!) at the expense of being (connecting and engaging with community, creativity, living simply).
 When we are constantly doing (which is very different than thoughtfully engaging), there is little time to connect to intuition and other ways of knowing that may offer joy and relief.
 I seek to help people realize how very disconnected we typically are from ourselves and those around us.

 When not engaged in clinical practice, I write in the areas of critical cultural commentary, Lacanian psychoanalysis, and psychoanalysis as a creative art.
 My writing aims to illuminate the ways modern society perpetuates psychological distress and to encourage the development of intuition, creativity, aesthetics, and beauty as powerful counter correctives.